 “Our music is real.
 It’s a machine and it’s well-oiled right now,” Fortner said.
 “This is the greatest group of musicians I’ve ever played with.
 We’re all focused.
 The musical roots are deep in these parts and we’re one part of this big wheel of Appalachian music.”

-At the center of the group is Burress, 29, a well-known singer in the regional music scene.
+At the center of the group is Burress, a beloved singer amid the regional music scene.
 He has the look and swagger of someone destined for greatness, a notion that seems closer and closer as the years wear on.
-His ancestors have been in Western North Carolina for generations.
+His family has been in Western North Carolina for generations.
 He aims to bridge the connection between his ancestors and himself through the vocals he pushes through the microphone with every ounce of his soul.

-Yes, it has already been quite the year for Burress and Soldier’s Heart, the journey is long and bountiful, and there’s still plenty more to do before all is said and done.
+Yes, it has already been quite the year for Burress and Soldier’s Heart, but the journey is long and there’s plenty more to do before all is said and done.

-CB: We want to make music that sounds the way your grandmother’s cooking tastes, comfort music, something that is comfortable and embracing.
+CB: We want to make music that sounds the way your grandmothers cooking taste, comfort music, something that is comfortable and embracing.

-CB: Soldier’s Heart is an Antebellum (Civil War era) term for posttraumatic stress disorder or shell shock.
+CB: Soldier’s Heart is an Antebellum [Civil War era] term for posttraumatic stress disorder or shell shock.
 It’s a tender way to talk about something awful.
-It kind of ties us to the past, and we are aware of our roots.
-It’s love and war, happy and sad, melancholic.
-The last shot fired in the war of Southern independence was shot in this area (Sulphur Springs in Waynesville).
-My dad still has my great-great-grandfather’s drum he beat for the 62nd North Carolina.
-He was captured at Cumberland Gap, spent two years at a prison camp on the south side of Chicago, came back, cut both sides of the drum, nailed some tin to it and made it a grain measurer.
-The hoop is still up at my father’s house.
+It kind of ties us to the past and we are aware of our roots.
+It’s love and war, happiness and sadness.
+The last shot for the war of southern independence was shot in this area.
+My dad still has my great-great-grandfather’s drum he beat for the 62nd North Carolina before he was captured at Cumberland Gap and spent two years at a prison camp on the south side of Chicago.